alessandrocandolini/di-alternatives/README.md

 * [kotest](https://kotest.io/) for unit, integration and property-based testing (bye bye junit!)
 * [coil](https://github.com/coil-kt/coil) for images

 Limited usage of Google's androidx stack has been made, on purpose.
+This repo is about concepts, not about mastering a particular tech stack.